isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 - Follow the [Installation](#installation) and [Site Configuration](#site-configuration) steps successfully
 - You must BE a site owner of the site containing that page.
 #### Create standard profile
+# TODO:
+- pass on indentation
 Steps:
+# Pass on Indentation
 1. Go to the Profiles tab and click the `Add Profile` button.
 1. Name the Profile `Example Profile Name`, do not select a template, select a folder you have access to save into, and choose `Leave a copy of the file in SharePoint` for the `After import` behavior.
 Click the Save button.
    - Expected Results: You should see a success dialog, and then get returned to the `Profiles Tab`, where the new profile should be visible.

 #### Test Profile Error Handling
 Steps:
 1. Go to the Profiles tab and click the `Add Profile` button.
 1. Name the Profile, `Bad Profile`, select the Folder which you created in the functionality test of the Repository Explorer web part as the destination folder, and select the `General` template.
 In the Mapping section, Click `Add Field`, and choose `Actual Work` for the SharePoint Column and `Date (2)` for the Laserfiche Field.
     - Expected Results:
-    - You should get a warning/errorthat the data types don't match.
+      - You should get a warning/error that the data types don't match.
       - You should't be able to save
-3. Delete the SP Column/LF field pair.
+1. Delete the SP Column/LF field pair.
     - Expected Results:
       - You should be able to save (button not disabled)
-4. Save the Profile
+1. Save the Profile
-5. Add a New Profile, and name it `Bad Profile` as well.
+1. Add a New Profile, and name it `Bad Profile` as well.
 Attempt to Save.
     - Expected Results:
         - The Profile should not be added.
         - The page should not indicate that the profile was added
         - The page should explain that the profile was not added because a profile with that name already exists.
-6. Delete the profile named `Bad Profile`.
+1. Delete the profile named `Bad Profile`.
 #### Test Edit Profile

 Steps: